RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Backup Protector/Challenge 16 : Contoso Backup and Recovery Plan.md

 ### Success Criteria:

-1. The Recovery Services vault is successfully created
+1. The Recovery Services vault is successfully created.

 1. The backup policy is successfully configured and performs a backup of the virtual machine.